Johanna-Mestorf-Academy/sdsbrowser/Developers_Guide.md

 5. Add the new dataset according to the other, already added datasets to the [dataset_metadata_list.csv](https://github.com/Johanna-Mestorf-Academy/sdsanalysis/blob/master/data-raw/dataset_metadata_list.csv) file in sdsanalysis and commit and push the changes to the master branch on github.

 This should be sufficient.
 The new dataset should now be accessible via sdsbrowser.
+If the new dataset is not immediately visible, that might be a caching issue: sdsbrowser (through sdsanalysis) stores a version of the metadata list locally for 10 minutes or until the server is restarted.
 You can check the result independently with the following sdsanalysis functions:

 ```
 description <- sdsanalysis::get_description("id of your dataset")